 ARTIS Live application as part of an ISO 55000 management system, 2016

-The ISO 55000-2 series is the international standard, published in 2014, for asset management, that is the coordinated set of activities of an organisation to realise maximum value from their assets in the delivery of its objectives, and it applies to all industries.
+The ISO 55000-2 series is the international standard, first published in 2014, for asset management, that is the coordinated set of activities of an organisation to realise maximum value from their assets in the delivery of its objectives, and it applies to all industries.
 It is set up around the familiar 'Do – Check – Improve' learning cycle, involving all disciplines, and it outlines the requirements for an asset management system for the continual improvement.
 Other key concepts include risk based decision making and the 'line of sight', providing a shared understanding of how the company strategy and objectives cascade from the top down to targets for all levels of the organisation.

 In any business, there is an expectation that every asset will deliver on its promises by achieving its objectives, and a requirement that each asset provide assurance regarding its ability to meet this expectation.
 A risk based approach to internal control can be the basis for such assurance.